Man sits at his desk and looks on his monitor.

 You don’t need advanced tech skills or a hefty budget to create an effective website.
 What matters is a clean, user-friendly design that is fast, and regularly updated.

-If you’re serious about building a successful author career, having a professional website is crucial.
-It will be the cornerstone of your author platform and the foundation of your business.
-Hence, it is vital to make a powerful impression.
+Success as an author significantly depends on having a professional website.
+It is the cornerstone of your author platform and the foundation of your business.
+But how do you make a powerful impression?

 Recommended article